GenomicDataInfrastructure/starter-kit-storage-and-interfaces/README.md

 ### The sda-cli tool

-Instead of the tools above, users are **encouraged** to use [`sda-cli`](https://github.com/NBISweden/sda-cli), which is a tool specifically developed to perform all common SDA user-related tasks in a convenient and unified manner.
-It is recommended to use precompiled executables for `sda-cli` which can be found at [https://github.com/NBISweden/sda-cli/releases](https://github.com/NBISweden/sda-cli/releases)
+Instead of the tools above, users are **encouraged** to use [`sda-cli@v0.2.1`](https://github.com/NBISweden/sda-cli/releases/tag/v0.2.1), which is a tool specifically developed to perform all common SDA user-related tasks in a convenient and unified manner.

 To start using the tool run: